Pauked/dcli/!todo.md

 [x] When downloading from /idgames, use map title as suggested profile name [x] Improve readme file name detection (Attack on IO, Ozonia) [x] Pick Profile to run off last run date
-[ ] Add Queues to Export/Import
+[x] When deleting a Profile, check if linked to a Queue.
+Delete if there and re-order queues.
-[ ] When deleting a Profile, check if linked to a Queue [x] Add save game field to Profile with menu option to quickly change
+[x] Add save game field to Profile with menu option to quickly change [ ] CLI for Queues

 ## Future Dev / Nice to haves